enoralecuyer/coding-challenges/README.md

 ## Question 2

-Now, given the same instructions, When does Santa first enter the basement? (floor -1)
+Now, given the same instructions, when does Santa first enter the basement? (floor -1)

 ## Puzzle Input